-In order to obtain a licence under the AIFMG, the manager must fulfil the following requirements:
+To obtain a licence under the AIFMG, the manager must fulfil the following requirements.

-- a licensed AIFM needs to have a minimum capital of €125,000 if it is an external manager of an AIF.
+- A licensed AIFM must have minimum capital of €125,000 if it is an external manager of an AIF.
 If the AIFM is an internal manager of an AIF, the minimum capital requirement is €300,000.
-In addition, the AIFM needs to have sufficient equity to cover 25 per cent of its annual running costs.
-Increased equity requirements apply if the assets under management exceed €250 million; in any case, the maximum minimum capital is €10 million.
-The persons tasked with the management of the AIFM need to be sufficiently experienced, and have to pass a ‘fit and proper’ test of the FMA if so requested;
+In addition, the AIFM must have sufficient equity to cover 25 per cent of its annual running costs.
+Increased equity requirements apply if the assets under management exceed €250 million; in any case, the maximum capital requirement is €10 million.
+The persons tasked with the management of the AIFM must be sufficiently experienced, and have to pass a 'fit-and-proper' test if so requested by the FMA.

-- the AIFM has to appoint at least two individual persons as its managers; and
+- The AIFM has to appoint at least two individual persons as its managers.

-The decision of the FMA regarding the licensing of an AIFM has to be made within three months after the applicant has provided all required information.
-If the AIFM intends to register an AIF as an ELTIF (see below), he or she has to apply to the FMA for prior approval.
+The decision of the FMA regarding the licensing of an AIFM has to be made within three months of the applicant providing all required information.
+If the AIFM intends to register an AIF as a European long-term investment fund (ELTIF) (see Section II.vi), he or she has to apply to the FMA for prior approval.

 i Vehicles used for private equity funds

 The main vehicles used for private equity funds established in Austria are limited partnerships (LPs), typically with a corporation as the general partner, or corporations, namely limited liability companies (LLCs) and joint-stock companies (JSCs).
 Each of these types of entity has a separate legal personality, but partnerships are transparent for tax purposes.